 There are an array of luxury tableware brands that are well-known and loved within the superyacht industry, and collections preferred for their striking beauty and timeless design.

-Hester Ninaber van Evben of VIP Projects described to us his two current favourite designs, CA D'ORO and Arts Decoratifs, which work together for a beautiful dinner service.
+Hester Ninaber van Evben of VIP Projects described to us his two current favourite designs, CA D'ORO and Arts Decoratifs, which he believes work together for a beautiful dinner service.

 CA D'ORO - The Golden House

-"Timeless, minimalist, but nonetheless opulent, CA'DORO (pictured above) sees the finest burnish gold refine pure black and white contrasts.
+"Timeless, minimalist, but nonetheless opulent, CA'DORO (pictured at the top of this article) sees the finest burnish gold refine pure black and white contrasts.
 The geometric interplay gives rise to classic stripes, squares, circles and other geometric patterns.
 Gothic architecture inspired the designer Michael Sieger, to include the form of the quatrefoil - a decorative element that bears an abstract resemblance to a flower.

 "CA D'ORO is dedicated to all those who appreciate precious materials: The delicate band of gold is applied and burnished by hand to each and every one of the 35 pieces, and lends warmth to the otherwise understated décor.
 Although the plates, bowls, cups and tea accessories harmonise with each other, their patterns form exciting contrasts; especially when flat and tall products are combined.
 This dinner service unites the quality of handsome dishes with universal functionality.